 Why is this change so vital?

-According to research by Revolt Sexual Assault, in partnership with The Student Room, almost two-thirds (62%) of students and graduates have experiences sexual violence at UK universities.
+According to research by Revolt Sexual Assault, in partnership with The Student Room, almost two-thirds (62%) of students and graduates have experienced sexual violence at UK universities.
 Alarmingly, only 6% reported their experience to their university, and of those who did, only 2% were satisfied with the reporting process.
 These statistics highlight a significant gap in support and protection for students, underscoring the urgent need for universities to take decisive action.

 Key Takeaways from the OfS Guidance: